ziliaogithub/torbusnet/README.md

 ## TORBUS Team: *Round 1 entry for DIDI/Udacity Competition*

-This is a summary on the work done for Didi / Udacity competition for round 1.
+This is a summary of the work done for Didi / Udacity competition for round 1.

 ### Installation